 FAVORITE MIX-INS FOR HOMEMADE VANILLA ICE CREAM

-There are so many things you can mix into your ice cream to make it even more fun, especially with kids.
+There are so many things you can mix into or serve with your ice cream to make it even more fun, especially with kids.

-- Fruit or Fruit Jam or Berry Fruit Salad – We especially love mixing strawberry jam, peach freezer jam, or blackberry jam into our ice cream.
+- Fruit or Fruit Jam or Berry Fruit Salad – We especially love mixing blueberry sauce, strawberry jam, peach freezer jam, or blackberry jam into our ice cream.

 - Chocolate Syrup, Butterscotch Topping, Caramel Topping, etc. – With whipped cream and a cherry on top.